History of Over-the-Rhine: Redevelopment

 Since 2004, 3CDC has invested $84 million in 152 seriously deteriorated buildings and 165 vacant parcels.
 In April 2009 3CDC reported 70% of the 100 condos in the Gateway Quarter had been sold, with 80% of the buyers being 35 years old or younger.
 In February 2010 3CDC reported the redevelopment of nearly 200 condominiums and more than 30 new storefronts, with 60% of those being sold despite a down housing market.
 According to 3CDC, 2010 will be their most ambitious year yet with $164 million in redevelopment projects, most centered in Over-the-Rhine.
 By 2012 3CDC expects to deliver 150 new apartments, another dozen renovated condos, and new office space.

 In 2004 the Art Academy of Cincinnati moved from its Mount Adams location to 12th and Jackson streets in Over-the-Rhine.
 A new building for the School for Creative and Performing Arts was built at Elm street and Central Parkway and opened in 2010.
 The $80 million facility is the only K-12 arts school in the United States.
 The Emery Theatre, which hosted many of the greatest performing artists of the early 20th century, is undergoing a $3 million renovation and is expected to reopen in 2011.
 The Cincinnati Streetcar, the city's first streetcar line since the 1950s, is being built and will run through downtown and Over-the-Rhine.
 Based on the Portland model, it is estimated that this streetcar line would generate $1.9 billion in benefits for the city.
 A $14 million expansion and renovation of Washington Park was finished in 2012, including an $18 million underground parking garage.
 Cincinnati Public Schools is renovating the historic Rothenburg School at East Clifton Avenue and Main Street to replace the school that was razed at Washington Park.
 In 2004, the City of Cincinnati completed a $16 million renovation of Findlay Market and it was 47% occupied.
 In 2010, the market became 100% occupied and was still growing.

 Between 2004 and 2009, crime in the Gateway Quarter was down nearly 50%.
 Between 2008 and 2010, forty-seven new businesses opened in the Gateway Quarter.
 In 2010, new businesses began appearing in the neighborhood in preparation for a casino that will be built nearby.
 According to the Cincinnati Enquirer in 2012, "in just six years, developers have moved Over-the-Rhine from one of America's poorest, most run-down neighborhoods to among its most promising", and according to the Urban Land Institute, Over-the-Rhine is "the best development in the country right now".

+The Over-the-Rhine museum held an event in 2017 hosted by Felicia Hofner to gather photographs, receipts, and restaurant menus from residents to scan into a digital collection to help guide research about the neighborhood.